 Simple English definitions for legal terms

-Read a random definition: factor's act
+Read a random definition: continuation-in-whole application

 Term: DAMNUM ET INTERESSE